hedyhli/dotfiles/README.md

 ## CHANGELOG

+- 2023-10: Heavily refactored my neovim config (I've also changed my neovim theme from dracula to tundra)
 - 2023-09: I've switched from neovim to Doom, and to my own Emacs!
 - 2023-06: (nvim) Switched from vim to full-lua set up